Seattle has seen 110 police officers depart this year, department says

 The department and Durkan shared the new data on officer departures with reporters Thursday before briefing the City Council, said Councilmember Lisa Herbold, who asked for an update on separations last month.

 The department has grappled this year with the COVID-19 pandemic and massive street protests.
-Police Chief Carmen Best stepped down last month and her replacement, interim Chief Adrian Diaz, promptly reassigned 100 officers and supervisors who had advanced to specialty units, back to patrol duties.
+Police Chief Carmen Best stepped down last month and her replacement, interim Chief Adrian Diaz, promptly reassigned back to patrol duties 100 officers and supervisors who had advanced to specialty units.
 The Fire Department also has had more separations than expected this year, Herbold said.

-The city’s 2020 budget included funding for a target of 1,422 officers, including recruits, officers-in-training and officers on leave.
+The city’s 2020 budget reserved funding for a target of 1,422 officers, including officers not necessarily available for service, such as recruits, officers-in-training and officers on leave.
 The department had 1,203 officers available for service by the end of September.

 The 2021 city budget proposal that Durkan sent to the council last month would include funding for a target of 1,400 officers, with this year’s hiring freeze lifted.
 The council is working on amendments before approving a budget in November.